On the long-time limit of the mean curvature flow in closed manifolds: Introduction

 \subsection{Acknowledgments}

 A.M. thanks Alec Payne and Felix Schulze for their interest and helpful comments.
 In the course of preparing the article he was supported by CPH-GEOTOP-DNRF151 from the Danish National Research Foundation and CF21-0680 from the Carlsberg Foundation (via GeoTop and N.M.
 M{\o}ller respectively) and is grateful for their assistance.
 A.S. is supported by the AMS-Simons travel grant.
 He is grateful to the Copenhagen Centre for Geometry \& Topology (GeoTop) at the University of Copenhagen, especially N.M.
-M{\o}ller, for the invitation to visit in Spring 2024 and participate in the meeting "Masterclass: Recent Progress on Singularity Analysis and Applications of the Mean Curvature Flow".
-Part of the work was initiated during the visit.
+M{\o}ller, for the invitation to visit in Spring 2024 and participate in the meeting "Masterclass: Recent Progress on Singularity Analysis and Applications of the Mean Curvature Flow;" part of this work was initiated during the visit.
+The authors also thank the anonymous referees for their careful reading and helpful feedback, which helped improve the exposition of the article.